-We focused our work on the recent discovery of the quasar ULASJ134208.10+092838.61 (J1342) at $z=7.54$ by \citet{Banados17} (hereafter BN18), and the second most distant quasar ULASJ112001.48+064124.3 (J1120) at $z = 7.08$, studied by \citet{Mor11} (hereafter MR11).
-The first QSO is a source with a radio-loudness $\mathcal{R} = 12.4$ (\citealt{Venemans} \footnote{The radio-loudness is defined as $\mathcal{R} = S_{\rm 5\ GHz,\ rest} / S_{\rm 4400\ \AA,\ rest}$, where $S$ is the flux density at a specific rest-frame frequency.}), at the border of the radio-loud/quiet divide ($\mathcal{R} > 10$); the second one has $\mathcal{R} < 0.5 - 4.3$, depending on the assumed radio spectral index (\citealt{Momj} \footnote{They defined the radio-loudness as $\mathcal{R} = L_{\nu,\ \rm 1.4\ GHz,\ rest} / L_{\nu,\ \rm 4400\ \AA,\ rest}$, where $L_{\nu}$ is the luminosity density at a specific rest-frame frequency.}).
-We assume to observe these sources with a viewing angle $\theta_{\rm v} < 45^{\circ}$ from the normal of its accretion disk, to avoid absorption by a dusty torus.
-In \S \ref{sec:2}, we show the results coming from the Spectral Energy Distribution (SED) fitting process: first we use the relativistic model KERRBB (\citealt{Lietal}), describing the disk radiation emitted by a thin disk around a stellar Kerr BH (\citealt{Campiti} - hereafter C18 - found analytic expressions practical also for SMBHs).
-One of the main assumptions of this model is that all the heat generated in the disk is immediately radiated away and this assumption is physically consistent only for small accretion rates (i.e. the Eddington ratio must be $\lambda \lsim 0.3$; see \citealt{LaoNet}; \citealt{McClint}).
-For large accretion rate values, advection dominates over radiative energy transport in the inner parts of the disk and this latter is thought to inflate in the so-called ``slim'' regime (e.g. \citealt{Abretal}): for this reason, supposing that high-redshift quasars have gone through a phase with a large accretion rate in order to grow fast, we compared the KERRBB results with the slim disk model SLIMBH (i.e. \citealt{Sad09}; \citealt{SadwAbra09}; \citealt{SadwAbra}; \citealt{StraubDo}) \footnote{Both these relativistic accretion disk models are implemented in the interactive X-ray spectral fitting program XSPEC (see \citealt{ArnaudXPS} and references therein)} whose application could be more appropriate for near and slightly super-Eddington AGNs (see \citealt{Kora}).
-This model is designed for stellar and intermediate mass BHs: we extended its usage for SMBHs (following the same analysis done by C18 for KERRBB) deriving some analytical approximation to describe the observed disk emission as a function of the BH mass, spin, Eddington ratio and viewing angle (see Appendix \ref{APP.B}).
-In \S \ref{sec:3}, we discuss the possible BH evolution with different assumptions on the radiative efficiency and accretion rate.
-In this work, we adopt a flat cosmology with $H_0=68$ km s$^{-1}$ Mpc$^{-1}$ and $\Omega_{\rm M}=0.3$, as found by Planck Collaboration XIII (2015).
+First we use the relativistic model KERRBB (\citealt{Lietal}) developed to describe the radiation emitted by a thin disk around a stellar Kerr BH (\citealt{Campiti} - hereafter C18 - found analytic expressions practical also for SMBHs): one of the main assumptions of this model is that all the heat generated in the disk is immediately radiated away and this assumption is physically consistent only for low accretion rates (i.e. the Eddington ratio must be $\lambda \lsim 0.3$; see \citealt{LaoNet}; \citealt{McClint}, but larger than $\lambda \sim 0.01$, since for smaller accretion rates the advection-dominated accretion flow regime sets in, changing the main properties of the accretion disk; \citealt{Ichi}; \citealt{Reesetal82}; \citealt{NarMC}).
+For higher accretion rate values, advection dominates over radiative energy transport in the inner parts of the disk and this latter is thought to inflate in the so-called ``slim'' regime (e.g. \citealt{Abretal}): for this reason, supposing that high-redshift quasars have gone through a phase with a large accretion rate to attain a fast growth, we compared the KERRBB results with the prediction of the slim disk model SLIMBH (i.e. \citealt{Sad09}; \citealt{SadwAbra09}; \citealt{SadwAbra}; \citealt{StraubDo}) \footnote{Both these models are implemented in the interactive X-ray spectral fitting program XSPEC (see \citealt{ArnaudXPS} and references therein).} whose application could be more appropriate for near and slightly super-Eddington AGNs (see \citealt{Kora}).
+Also this model is designed for stellar mass BHs: we extended its usage for SMBHs (following the same analysis done by C18 for KERRBB) deriving some analytical approximation to describe the observed disk emission as a function of the BH mass, spin, Eddington ratio and viewing angle (see Appendix \ref{APP.B}).